truelogicapp/sfcc-developer/README.md

 ## Implement a form

-Submit below requirements by creating a private GitHub repository and sharing it with.
+Submit below requirements by creating a private GitHub repository and sharing it with @.
 Your submission should include a README.md to document your implementation.

 The estimated time to accomplish every task sits between 10 and 15 hours, depending on your experience.